Vejprty: History

 The first written mention of Vejprty is from 1506.
 In 1550, silver ore was discovered in the area.
-The mining settlement of Neugeschrei was established near the newly created adit, today the local part of Vejprty under the name Nové Zvolání.
+The mining settlement of Neugeschrei (today a locality of Vejprty called Nové Zvolání) was established near the newly created adit.
 In 1607, Emperor Rudolf II allowed all the miners and craftsmen settled here to deal freely with their property.
 Vejprty was promoted to a royal mining town in 1617.

 Vejprty was badly damaged during the Thirty Years' War by the army of Johan Banér, and the mines were flooded.
 In 1688, mining was resumed and the town began to flourish again.
 In the first half of the 18th century, however, profitability began to decline, and mining stopped in 1751.
 Although mining resumed briefly in the 19th century, it ended for good in 1845.
 The livelihood of the inhabitants was thus gradually reoriented to the manufacture of rifles and to lacemaking.
 Rapid development took place in the second half of the 19th century.
 It was helped by the establishment of the Chomutov–Vejprty railway, which was put into operation in 1872.